Menu

 • Some quenching of fluorescent dyes

-New: EverBrite TrueBlack® Hardset Mounting Medium
+EverBrite TrueBlack® Hardset Mounting Medium

-Lipofuscin are autofluorescent granules that are a common source of background that make fluorescence imaging virtually impossible in human and aged animal tissues such as brain and retina.
+Lipofuscin are autofluorescent granules that are a common source of background that make fluorescence imaging virtually impossible in human and aged animal tissues, such as brain and retina.
 EverBrite TrueBlack® Hardset Mounting Medium is the only mounting medium optimally formulated for quenching lipofuscin fluorescence while offering the same protection against photobleaching as our original EverBrite™ Hardset.
 The mounting medium is available without nuclear stain, with DAPI, or with NucSpot® 640 nuclear counterstains.

 • The only mounting medium with autofluorescence quenching